 Montmartre “The Citadel of Paris, ” was the quartier that Toulouse-Lautrec and Renoir immortalized with a flash of their brush and a tube of their paint.
 Windmills once dotted Montmartre (often referred to by Parisians as La Butte, meaning “mound”).
 They were set up here not just because the hill was a good place to catch the wind at more than

-300 ft it’s the highest point in the city but because Montmartre was covered with wheat fields & quarries right up to the end to the 19th century.
+300 ft it’s the highest point in the city but because Montmartre was covered with wheat fields & quarries right up to the end of the 19th century.

 With its many artists setting up their easels each day for the tourists, the Place du Tertre is a reminder of the time when Montmartre was the mecca of modern art.
 At the beginning of the 20th century, many penniless painters including Picasso and Utrillo were living there.
 I did end up buying a piece of Montmartre and bringing it home with me.
 This area was the highlight of my trip to Paris.